A Varied Career Journey

 My role is all about getting our teams through change, so it helps to have been through a lot of changes myself.
 I enjoy connecting the dots across the various strands of finance operations to the financial needs of the wider business.
 In a way, I am the conduit of information flow between the Finance business in Shell and its different processes.
 Bringing these two worlds together is something I really enjoy.

 When you have a Finance Operations team based in Krakow, Chennai and Kuala Lumpur, getting the analysts to speak to one another is essential to driving a standardized way of working.
-If you look at what comes out of each centre in isolation, it will often be different, so my role is to drive consistency across the organization.
+If you look at what comes out of each centre in isolation, it will often be different, so my role is to drive consistency across the organisation.

 I have a pretty open and personal approach to leadership.
 I start by developing a personal understanding of my people; their backgrounds, their personal careers, and when I have that, only then do I apply it to what they do today.
 Starting by understanding them as a person gives me an awareness of what drives them, as well as how I can help them achieve a good work-life balance.